XIII. Procurement of Professional Services

 Grantees must utilize their agency cost thresholds and written purchasing procedures, which must follow Uniform Guidance 200.318-323, when acquiring subcontracted services.
 The subcontracting agency may be required to meet fiscal standards prior to the execution of the subcontract if they are currently not being met.

-Subrecipient agencies pursuing a Professional Services Subcontract must obtain the provided Pre-Award Risk Assessment and the required accompanying documentation from the subcontracting agency.
-The subrecipient agency should review the assessment to determine if the subcontracting agency can provide proper fiscal oversight for the subcontract and if the agency is fiscally solvent.
+Subrecipient agencies pursuing a Project Based Subcontract must obtain the provided Pre-Award Risk Assessment and the required accompanying documentation from the subcontracting agency.
+The subrecipient agency should review the assessment to determine if the subcontracting agency can provide proper fiscal oversight for the subcontract and if the agency is fiscally solvent and not on the debarred list.

 b.
 Required Language